What would living in New Orleans be without a good muffuletta? I’m not sure, but I do not want to find out.

 We like to quarter our muffulettas and eat them for lunch (ok, anytime is good too).
 If you want, you can toast the whole muffuletta, prior to cutting, in your oven for a few minutes to give the bread a little crunch and melt the cheese.

 Oh lordy.
 Yes, I am finished.
-You may proceed to printing the recipe and make your own.
+You may proceed to print the recipe and make your own.
 Me? off to lick my fingers.

 - 1 cup Olive Salad

-- Brush both sides with the oil from your Olive Salad or really good extra virgin olive oil, go a little heavier on the bottom.
+- Brush both inner sides of the bread with oil from the Olive Salad or extra virgin olive oil, go a little heavier on the bottom.

-- Begin layering your ham, mortadella and salami on the bottom half of the bread.
-Top with your cheeses.
+- Begin layering thre ham, salami, and mortadella on the bottom half of the bread.
+Top with cheeses.